 Two of the stories focus on costume and needlework: “Stitches,” in which a ghostly seamstress trains an apprentice, at a fearful cost and “Crape,” illustrating the shocking perils of neglecting Victorian mourning rituals.

 “Property of a Lady” tells the love story of a sentimental succubus and a gentleman with a taste for artistic erotica.

 The title story, “A Spot of Bother” introduces Mrs. Daffodil, housekeeper at stately Whitsend Hall.
 When Nancy, the still-room maid is decapitated by the dumbwaiter, Mrs. D. is there to tidy away the family skeletons in an ever-widening circle of murderous accidents.
 Mrs. Daffodil demonstrates why she has been dubbed the unholy love-child of Jeeves and Mrs. Danvers.
 Think Downton Abbey meets Dexter…

-A recent non-fiction book is The Face in the Window: Haunting Ohio Tales, a scrapbook of Victorian horrors drawn from 19th- and early-20th century sources including grisly ghost stories, spook lights, poltergeists, and Women in Black.
-My most recent book is The Headless Horror: Strange and Ghostly Ohio Tales, which continues to unearth the ghosts of the past, as well as monsters, Fortean mysteries, wonders and curiosities, and the paranormal history of Pearl Bryan.
+Here are my most recent non-fiction books: The Face in the Window: Haunting Ohio Tales, a scrapbook of Victorian horrors drawn from 19th- and early-20th century sources including grisly ghost stories, spook lights, poltergeists, and Women in Black.
+The Headless Horror: Strange and Ghostly Ohio Tales, continues to unearth the ghosts of the past, as well as monsters, Fortean mysteries, wonders and curiosities, and the paranormal history of Pearl Bryan.
 You don’t need to have any connection with Ohio to enjoy these treasure-troves of long-lost Forteana.
-Look for The Ghost Wore Black: Ghastly Tales from the Past, which will cover stories from around the USA, coming in August 2013.